Show that the one-particle rotational partition function is given by

 According to Einstein's theory of specific heats due to lattice vibrations of

-a crystal, a solid of atoms behaves like
+a crystal, a solid of

 simple harmonic oscillators